Fill in this quick form to receive your FREE personal holiday quote from us...

-Akaroa is a historic French and British settlement nestled in the heart of Banks Peninsula.
-Banks Peninsula is noted for its beauty and unique wildlife as craggy volcanic peaks give way to sandy beaches and two magnificent harbours.
+Akaroa is a historic French and British settlement nestled in the heart of the Banks Peninsula, an area noted for its beauty and unique wildlife and defined by rolling volcanic peaks which give way to sandy beaches and two magnificent harbours.
 Explore the village, with its colonial architecture, galleries, craft stores, restaurants, cafés, cheese factory, museum and a nationally significant mosaic sculpture garden.

 Stay 2 nights in Akaroa.

-Relax or take part in the many activities including Pohatu Penguins Nature and Sea Kayak Tours – Pohatu is home to the largest Little Penguin colony on mainland New Zealand.
+Relax or take part in the many activities on offer today, including Pohatu Penguins Nature and Sea Kayak Tours – Pohatu is home to the largest Little Penguin colony on mainland New Zealand.
 You may also like to take a harbour cruise to view dolphins, penguins and fur seals.

 Travel south across the Canterbury Plains and inland towards the majestic Southern Alps.
-Cross the barren MacKenzie Country to reach the glacial lakes at the foot of the Alps.
+Cross the barren MacKenzie Country to Mount Cook Village.